Stop Moisture in your Crawl Space and Protect your Home.

 In the crawl space:

-- Chalky marks on foundation walls (called alluvium)
+Chalky white marks on foundation walls (called efflorescence)

 If you see these signs, we can help.
 Triangle Crawl Space Solutions is committed to working together with homeowners to correct these crawl space problems through a variety of solutions designed to improve air quality, control damaging moisture, protect flooring and foundations and preserve a home's value.
 These include proper vapor barrier installation, dehumidifiers and mold remediation or a combination of these methods best suited for your specific home's needs.